165 years of cross-border rivalry

 Available in other languages

-On the first of July, Victoria celebrated the 165th anniversary of its own "Brexit" - the day it won independence from the British colony of New South Wales.
-Image: Announcing Victorias separation from New South Wales (SBS)
+This July Victoria is celebrating the 165th anniversary of its own "Brexit" - the day it won independence from the British colony of New South Wales.
+To mark the occasion, a new exhibition of rare historical artwork and records has gone on display, to mark the official birth of the enduring Melbourne-Sydney rivalry.

 Source: SBS